homeymusic/mami.codi.R/README.md

 be as long as or longer than the longest component period of the chord.
 Short relative periods sound pleasant.
 Long relative periods sound unpleasant.
-MaMi.CoDi uses this measure of chord period to predict the perceived temporal consonance of a chord.
+MaMi.CoDi uses this measure of chord period to predict the perceived frequency consonance of a chord.

-MaMi.CoDi sums the spatial and temporal consonance predictions to create an overall consonance-dissonance prediction.
-MaMi.CoDi subtracts the spatial consonance from the temporal consonance to create a major-minor polarity prediction.
+MaMi.CoDi sums the period and frequency consonance predictions to create an overall consonance-dissonance prediction.
+MaMi.CoDi subtracts the period consonance from the frequency consonance to create a major-minor polarity prediction.
 Positive values will sound major, negative values minor and values around zero will sound neutral.

-Because wavelength and frequency are inverse of each other one might imagine that the spatial and temporal signals would have the same values.
+Because wavelength and frequency are inverse of each other one might imagine that the period and frequency signals would have the same values.
 However, for complex pitches that is not the case.
 The pattern of the two sets of components are different.
 See the example of the major triad with 5 harmonics, below.

-### Estimating Spatiotemporal Periodicity
+### Estimating Spatiofrequency Periodicity

 To estimate the periodicity of a chord, the MaMi.CoDi model uses a signal processing technique.
 It finds fractions, within a given